Fgazzelloni/my_blog/content/technique/Techniques/Multiple_Testing/index.markdown

 ## Overview

-*Multiple testing* a mistery explained.
+*Multiple testing*, what does it means?

 Sometimes answering a research question means evaluating the different combinations of predictors, and this is the case when multiple hypothesis testing is made.